At the highest level of abstraction, we can define a frame as:

 The power-warmth approach that we saw earlier instead is designed to move you from a neutral system to one where more players can win simultaneously.

 So in this slightly more complex system, we call the one-ups “me-up / you down”, because they selfishly pull the attacker up while pushing others down.

 And we can differentiate between “neutral crosses” and “uplifting crosses”.
 Uplifting crosses = “me up / you up”, since they pull both people up.

 You don’t need to go around giving out candies for collaborative crosses.

-Simple kindness and magnanimity is a form of “uplifting cross”.
+Simple kindness and magnanimity are a form of “uplifting cross”.